-A lot of the old-school lifts that many golfers still do on a regular basis in the gym can actually have a negative impact on your golf swing if you don’t mange them properly.
-A lot of heavy chest presses and biceps curls can tighten muscles that you don’t want to be tight when you’re out on the course.
+Many of the old-school lifts that many golfers still do on a regular basis in the gym can actually have a negative impact on your golf swing if you don’t mange them properly.
+Heavy chest presses and biceps curls can tighten muscles that you don’t want to be tight when you’re out on the course.
 The key is to balance strength AND mobility AND flexibility work to the correct blend for you to optimize your body in a golf-specific way.

 Our Tour-proven golf fitness programs — based on the biomechanics of the golf swing — provide full-body strengthening without tightening you up.

-Luckily, a lot of this tightness can be reduced through golf-specific stretching and range-of-motion exercises.
+Luckily, most of this tightness can be reduced through golf-specific stretching and range-of-motion exercises.
 If you’ve spent your life playing with restrictions around the hips, spine, and shoulders, you’ll be amazed at how fluid your golf swing will feel after these restrictions start to disappear.